 Airs Thursday, April 4 at 8 p.m.
 Duke Ellington is widely regarded as one of the most important composers in the history of music and his orchestra of the mid 1930's was at the beginning of its creative peak, featuring some of the finest jazz soloists in the history of the music.
 During the years of 1936 - 40 a series of small group sessions led by Ellington with his key sidemen, were recorded for a variety of different labels and they have all stood the test of time.

-Airs Thursday, January 10 at 8:00 p.m.
-The second episode of Punch Brothers music from their 2011 appearance in Savannah.
+Airs Thursday, March 28 at 8 p.m.
 The forward movement of contemporary American stringband music has always been fueled by a tradition that existed outside the classroom setting.
 When a young person attempts to pursue an American style such as bluegrass, Cajun, country or blues, the earliest method of learning often begins with imitating music from recordings.
 Later on, participation in jam sessions, lessons with a mentor, and getting connected with better players is the easiest route toward figuring out how to play your instrument.
 In this episode we listen to a group of mostly non-formally trained string players that has developed a wholly original sound based on their collective approach to music making.